bdadam/bdadam.com/src/content/blog/how-to-register-a-bower-package.md

 1. When everything goes fine, the package should be registered now

 At the end of the process everybody should be able to install your package with `bower install packageName`.
+For a more detailed example you can take a look at my <a href="https://github.com/bdadam/PubSub" rel="external,nofollow">PubSub package</a>.